 It took about 30 minutes for all of us to be up and running then finally it was time to go!
 I would be lying if I said I wasn’t nervous.
 It was a bit scary driving on the streets of Tokyo with the rest of the city’s traffic.
 I also wasn’t used to driving on the opposite lane and it was weird to be lower than every car on the street.
 Within 10 minutes I felt more comfortable and carefree.
 Our guide was great!
 He set up rules and hand signals to ensure we were as safe as possible.

-I quickly realized that Japanese drivers are quite nice and 99% of the cars on the road tried to avoid us by driving in a completely different lane.
+Japanese drivers in Tokyo are surprisingly respectful compared to other big cities.
+All the cars on the road tried to avoid us by driving in a completely different lane.
 I would not stand a chance back home in New York City on a go kart!

 THINGS TO KNOW BEFORE GOING